DevExpress/devextreme-documentation/api-reference/10 UI Components/dxFileManager/1 Configuration/permissions/permissions.md

 ---
 ---
 ##### shortDescription
-Specifies actions that a user is allowed to perform on files and folders.
+Specifies actions that a user is allowed to perform on files and directories.

 ---